 We are a team of farmers, foresters, and ecologists working to regenerate the Peruvian Amazon.

-- Full time staff of 10 in Madre de Dios, Peru.
+Over 10 full time staff in Madre de Dios, Peru

-- Supported by donors and volunteers from around the world and a Board of Directors that convenes in Massachusetts.
+Supported by donors from around the world and a Board of Directors that convenes in Massachusetts

 Robin Van Loon – Executive Director

 Founder and Executive Director of Camino Verde, Robin has lived in the Tambopata province of the Peruvian Amazon since 2004.
 A long-time student of traditional and indigenous agriculture and medicinal practices, his work has focused on developing community-based reforestation strategies to regenerate important endangered plants of the Amazon.
 He is a writer, regenerative designer, and consultant in agroforestry, reforestation, and regenerative development.

 CV’s Admin Director, Ursula is also a member of the board of Camino Verde Tambopata, our Peruvian legal organizational branch.
 Originally from Lima, Ursula has lived in Madre de Dios since 2005.
 She has worked as the administrator of an eco-tourist lodge, the director of a non-profit organization focusing on environmental education for children, and in the United States as a counselor at an alternative outdoor education program.
 For over 3 years this Permaculture design consultant has led CVT's legal and accounting presence.

 Manuel Huinga – Forestry Coordinator, Camino Verde La Joya Forestry Nursery